Bushenzie/minesweeper/README.md

 # Minesweeper

-- Minesweeper built using only HTML,CSS and Vanilla JS /w no libraries or packages
+- Minesweeper built using only HTML,SCSS and Vanilla JS **without** libraries or packages

 ### TODOs

-- Refactor some of code
+- Refactor
+  - Better handle Game states
+  - File Strucure
-- Test it
+  - Code Strucure
-- Make so player always starts on Island
+- Win based on how many blocks are remaining